Neural Scaling Laws in Robotics: Abstract

 \section{Abstract}

-Scaling laws have driven remarkable progress across machine learning domains like language modeling and computer vision.
-However, the exploration of scaling laws in embodied AI and robotics has been limited, despite the rapidly increasing usage of machine learning in this field.
-This paper presents the first study to quantify scaling laws for Robot Foundation Models (RFMs) and the use of LLMs in robotics tasks.
-Through a meta-analysis spanning 198 research papers, we analyze how key factors like compute, model size, and training data quantity impact model performance across various robotic tasks.
-Our findings confirm that scaling laws apply to both RFMs and LLMs in robotics, with performance consistently improving as resources increase.
-The power law coefficients for RFMs closely match those of LLMs in robotics, resembling those found in computer vision and outperforming those for LLMs in the language domain.
-We also note that these coefficients vary with task complexity, with familiar tasks scaling more efficiently than unfamiliar ones, emphasizing the need for large and diverse datasets.
-Furthermore, we highlight the absence of standardized benchmarks in embodied AI.
-Most studies indicate diminishing returns, suggesting that significant resources are necessary to achieve high performance, posing challenges due to data and computational limitations.
-Finally, as models scale, we observe the emergence of new capabilities, particularly related to data and model size.
+Neural scaling laws have driven significant advancements in machine learning, particularly in domains like language modeling and computer vision.
+However, the exploration of neural scaling laws within robotics has remained relatively underexplored, despite the growing adoption of foundation models in this field.
+This paper represents the first comprehensive study to quantify neural scaling laws for Robot Foundation Models (RFMs) and Large Language Models (LLMs) in robotics tasks.
+Through a meta-analysis of 327 research papers, we investigate how data size, model size, and compute resources influence downstream performance across a diverse set of robotic tasks.
+Consistent with previous scaling law research, our results reveal that the performance of robotic models improves with increased resources, following a power-law relationship.
+Promisingly, the improvement in robotic task performance scales notably faster than language tasks.
+This suggests that, while performance on downstream robotic tasks today is often moderate-to-poor, increased data and compute are likely to signficantly improve performance in the future.
+Also consistent with previous scaling law research, we also observe the emergence of new robot capabilities as models scale.